PostCo/inpost_uk_api/README.md

     e.message # => Failed.
 Response code = 200.
 Response message = OK.
 end
 ```
-#### Request Tracking Data (only for PROD)
+### Request Tracking Data
+This endpoint only available for PROD labels.

-The tracking data you got might not be the right one if you are querying using the Return id from the staging server.
+The tracking data you got might not be the right one if you are querying using the tracking id from the staging server.

 Doc: https://developers.inpost.co.uk/#operation/getTracking
 ```ruby
 tracking = InPostUKAPI::Tracking.find("CS0000000009778")